directus/directus/.changeset/good-bats-shake.md

 '@directus/api': patch
 ---

-fixed CSV import for files containing BOM
+Fixed an issue where the first column would be missing when importing UTF-8 BOM CSV files